 Rio Cristal Resources Corporation ("Rio Cristal" or the "Company") was incorporated on November 24, 2006 under the name "Rio Cristal Zinc Corporation" and is organized under the laws of British Columbia, Canada.
 In June 2009, the Company changed its name to "Rio Cristal Resources Corporation".
-The Company's head office is located at Suite 555, 999 Canada Place, Vancouver, BC V6C 3E1 and the registered and records office is located at 200 Burrard Street, P.O.
-Box 48600, Vancouver, British Columbia, V7X 1T2.
-The condensed consolidated interim financial statements as at September 30, 2014 consist of Rio Cristal and its two wholly owned subsidiaries: Cerro La Mina Cayman Ltd. and Rio Cristal Zinc Cayman Ltd. which are both organized under the laws of the Cayman Islands.
-On April 7, 2014 Cerro La Mina S.A., Rio Cristal's wholly owned subsidiary, was dissolved.
+The Company's head office is located at Suite 555, 999 Canada Place, Vancouver, BC V6C 3E1 and the registered and records office is located at Suite 1200 Waterfront Centre, 200 Burrard St, P.O.
+Box 48600, Vancouver, BC, Canada, V7X 1T2.
+The condensed consolidated interim financial statements as at December 31, 2014 consist of Rio Cristal and its two wholly owned subsidiaries: Cerro La Mina Cayman Ltd. and Rio Cristal Zinc Cayman Ltd. (the "Cayman Subsidiaries") which are both organized under the laws of the Cayman Islands.